waldronlab/curatedMetagenomicData/CONTRIBUTING.md

 ## Using the curatedMetagenomicData Pipeline Yourself

 The process of adding a dataset is documented in the [wiki](https://github.com/waldronlab/curatedMetagenomicData/wiki/Adding-New-Data).
 Critical components are the [High Computational Load Pipeline](https://github.com/waldronlab/curatedMetagenomicData/tree/master/inst/pipeline) and the [curatedMetagenomicData Generating Pipeline](https://github.com/waldronlab/curatedMetagenomicData/tree/master/data-raw).

-## Pull Request

-If you are able to fix a bug yourself, or wish to add an analysis example, we would welcome a pull request.
-If the pull request builds cleanly on the continuous integration servers it will be merged as soon as is possible.

 ## Other Issues